vygr/ChrysaLisp/docs/TASKS.md

 guaranteed to be there.

-The Kernel task is responsible for scheduling the other tasks, for maintaining the distributed Service Directory, distributing task start requests and handling callbacks to the initial OS thread that started the VP node `boot_image`.
+The Kernel task is responsible for scheduling the other tasks, for maintaining the distributed `Service Directory`, distributing task start requests and handling callbacks to the initial OS process/thread/emu/warp/weft/queef that started the VP node `boot_image`.
 A lot of host OS calls require that you only call them on their own `stack` !

 You can view a VP node as what happens when you run a `boot_image`, doesn't matter how your running it !
 From an host OS thread, process, bare metal, EMU,